juniorguru/junior.guru/jg/coop/web/docs/about/code.md

 template: main_about.html
 ---

-{% from 'macros.html' import lead, note with context %}
+{% from 'macros.html' import  with context %}

 # Zdrojový kód